i-MSCP/plugins/incubator/SpamAssassin/README.md

 ## License

+    i-MSCP SpamAssassin plugin
-Copyright (C) 2015-2016 Laurent Declercq <l.declercq@nuxwin.com>
+    Copyright (C) 2015-2017 Laurent Declercq <l.declercq@nuxwin.com>
     Copyright (C) 2013-2016 Rene Schuster <mail@reneschuster.de>
     Copyright (C) 2013-2016 Sascha Bay <info@space2place.de>

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 See [LICENSE](LICENSE)

-## Authors

-* Laurent Declercq <l.declercq@nuxwin.com>
-* Rene Schuster <mail@reneschuster.de>
-* Sascha Bay <info@space2place.de>